 Cast your line in either the Pacific for some rich lingcod and rockfish, or plunk your (barbless) hook into the emerald spills of the Smith River for trophy salmon and steelhead.

 If the water calls to you, Del Norte County answers with National Wild & Scenic Rivers plus a historic harbor that serves as the gateway to ocean adventures.
 Charter a memorable ocean cruise or slide into one of the many boat ramps along the coastline.
 Connect more deeply with your untamed surroundings with whale watching or a visit to a seal colony.

-The northern coast is an undiscovered surf gem.
+The northern coast of California is an undiscovered surf gem.
 Plan a stop to South Beach for an accessible yet gratifying surf experience.
 Strike a balance on the open sea between physical and tranquil with a sea kayaking or stand-up paddleboard excursion.